 I spoke to someone at the help desk, and asked what kinds of product returns the company allows; they told me that they only take unopened items.

-This sentence wouldn’t set off any “grammar alarms” for the average reader and speaker of English; however, you, intrepid GMAT test-taker, need to be wiser than average and spot a couple of pronoun/antecedent errors, such as:
+This sentence may not set off any “grammar alarms” for the average reader and speaker of English; however, you, intrepid GMAT test-taker, need to be wiser than average and be aware of potential pronoun/antecedent issues:

-2. Companies, corporations, and similar entities are singular, and must be referred to as it
+2. Companies, corporations, and similar entities are generally singular

 3. Pronouns must have clear antecedents

 In Sentence A, the pronoun “they” is used twice to refer to different things.
-Even if those uses were correct—which, again, they were not—the possible confusion would have justified some correction.
+Even if those uses were correct, the possible confusion would have justified some correction.
 If “they” said that “they” only take unopened items, was it the “someone” or the “company” speaking?
 And do returns go through the “company” or “someone at the help desk”?
 You may be able to figure out the answers logically, but on the GMAT, you’re expected to correct sentences in such a way as to eliminate possible confusion about the antecedent to which a pronoun refers.
 Let’s look at a couple of ways that we can give Sentence A new, grammatically correct life:

 I spoke to someone at the help desk, and asked what kinds of product returns the company allows; she told me that it only takes unopened items.

 Here, we’ve replaced the incorrect plural pronouns with singular ones, correcting the first and second issues; in so doing, we’ve also eliminated the third problem, since there is no longer any potential confusion as to the correct antecedents for each pronoun.
 But this kind of straightforward correction won’t always be an option, so let’s look at another way that we could fix this sentence: